rfjakob/gocryptfs/Documentation/MANPAGE.md

 Run crypto speed test.
 Benchmark Go's built-in GCM against OpenSSL (if available).
 The library that will be selected on "-openssl=auto" (the default) is marked as such.

+#### -trace string
+Write execution trace to file.
+View the trace using "go tool trace FILE".

 #### -version
 Print version and exit.
 The output contains three fields seperated by ";".